thoth-tech/documentation/docs/Company Tasks/Task 2.3P/Task 2.3P.md

 • Research solutions

 Long-term:
-• Establish an website for centralised documentation as a part of Company Operation.
+• Establish a website for centralised documentation as a part of Company Operation.

 #### Project Members